 The first stage of the project will pull together evidence-based proposals for the programmes and policies that need to be in place to make the school computing curriculum flourish.

 This will involve a six-month research stage to examine computing teaching in schools today and establish priority objectives for the second stage.
-A report will be published in early summer 2017.
+A report will be published in November 2017.

 To provide the vital evidence base, the Royal Society has commissioned Pye Tait Consulting to undertake research that examines how computing education is currently taught and resourced.
 This will be achieved via: